 Additionally, Nyungwe Forest supports 75 species of mammals, some of which are elusive and rarely seen in other parts of Africa.
 Notable mammals in the park include chimpanzees, colobus monkeys, golden monkeys, forest elephants, leopards, and various species of antelope.

-Chimpanzee Trekking and Wildlife Viewing: One of the main attractions of Nyungwe Forest National Park is chimpanzee trekking.
+Chimpanzee Trekking and Wildlife Viewing: One of the main attractions of Nyungwe Forest National Park is chimpanzee tracking.
 The park is renowned for its thriving chimpanzee population, and visitors have the opportunity to track these intelligent primates with the guidance of experienced park rangers.

 Apart from chimpanzees, visitors can also encounter other primates, such as the Angola colobus monkey, L’Hoest’s monkey, owl-faced monkey, and vervet monkeys; Other wildlife that can be spotted during forest walks and hikes include forest elephants, bushbucks, giant forest hogs, and a variety of bird species.